GROOMING TEST DRIVE: BEST NEW DISCOVERIES

 Matt, Senior Content Editor

 For me, showering functions as much as a key stage in the waking-up process (post-1st cup of coffee, pre-2nd and 3rd cups) as it does a cleansing ritual, so a certain amount of shower-gel tingle is a pre-requisite. men-ü’s citrus and mint gel sounded promising on that score, but surprisingly it’s the former flavour that provides the zing factor – a sour orange scent that’s not unpleasant and is just about bright enough to shift the cobwebs.
-At nine notes for 100ml, it’s not the cheapest tube in the bathroom cabinet, but a small squirt of the ultra-concentrated gel lathered up decently and went a long way.
+At just under 20 bucks for 100ml, it’s not the cheapest tube in the bathroom cabinet, but a small squirt of the ultra-concentrated gel lathered up decently and went a long way.

 Luke, Junior Editor